Chad's 2018 EITI Report covers extractive activities in the country for that fiscal year.

 Oil and gas licenses can be awarded either through competitive bidding or direct negotiations.
 The State reserves the right to approve or reject applications in its sole and absolute discretion.
 Mining licenses are awarded on a ‘first come first served’ basis.

-The latest EITI disclosures show that Chad received USD 236 million from extractive industry taxation, compared to USD 538 million in 2015 and USD 1.97 billion in 2014, therefore decreasing starkly.
-Almost all of these revenues (99.1%) came from hydrocarbons, including oil transport and refining.
+The 2018 EITI report shows that Chad generated USD 676 million of revenues from extractive industry.
+Almost all of these revenues (99.34%) came from hydrocarbons, including oil transport and refining.
 Revenues were mainly collected through crude oil sales, corporate income tax, and the Treasury’s share of royalties on oil and gas production.
-The 2016 EITI Report showed that USD 462 million were intially collected from the oil sector, but that USD 337 million were withheld, including to reimburse the Glencore oil-backed loan.
+The 2018 EITI Report showed that gross revenues from the oil sector were initially USD 966 million, but that USD 326 million were withheld, including to reimburse the Glencore oil-backed loan and transportation costs.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.